• Skip to main content

 Comparisons should look at the cost of coverage and the benefits and features of each type of life insurance policy.

-When choosing between term life and whole life insurance, start by deciding why you need life insurance in the first place.
+When choosing between term life and whole life insurance, first start by deciding why you need life insurance in the first place.

 During the term period, your premium remains level.